christianharris-3/PyUI/README.md

   - 'minutehandwidth' sets the width of the minute hand, default = 0.05
   - 'hourhandwidth' sets the width of the hour hand, default = 0.05
   - 'circlewidth' sets the width of the outer circle, default = 0.05
+- 'loading' Makes some dots spinning in a circle, it returns a single image.
+If you want to animate it set img=[PyUI.loadinganimation()], which will return a list of all the image names to make an animated loading symbol.
+  - 'points' Sets the number of points around the circle, default = 12
+  - 'largest' Sets the point which is the largest, then trailing in size as it goes round, default = 0
+  -  'traildrop' The size the circles decrease by moving round, default = 0.015
+  -  'spotsize' The size of the largest dot, default = 0.1
+- 'dots' Makes an image of default 3 dots for a more button.
+  - 'num' The number of dots, default = 3
+  - 'seperation' The distance between each dot, default = 0.3
+  - 'radius' The radius of each dot, default 0.1
+- '"sample text"' must be inside quotes to work, can take any text and text in it will not be processed by the in built image system, so works as a way to put {} in text.
+  - 'bold' Boolean dictating if the text is bold, default = False
+  - 'italic' Boolean dictating if the text is italic, default = False
+  - 'strikethrough' Boolean dictating if the text has a line though it, default = False
+  - 'underlined' Boolean dictating if the text is underlined, default = False
+  - 'antialias' Boolean dictating if the text is antialiased, default = True

 ### Vector in built images
 - 'heart' A heart